iv-airplane/CMSC471-FinalProject/README.md

 - Contributed to **implementation** / **README** documentation as needed

 ### Aadarsh
-- Conducted EDA in order to determine the narrative and coded up sample visualizations for the heatmap and bar chart that were used in the final webpage.
+- Conducted the initial EDA for this assignment in order to determine the narrative and coded up sample visualizations for the heatmap and bar chart that were used in the final webpage.
 - Developed features for the Heatmap and Choropleth visualizations that would increase user comprehensibility
 - Helped write the write up for the webpage and shape the narrative for the visulaizations
 - Contributed to project planning discussions, visualization design decisions, and refinement of user interaction features.